+Cheddar Tomato Bacon Panini Sandwich.
 Don’t have a panini press machine?
 All you need is a grill pan, a brick and some foil.
-How to make a panini sandwich without a panini press.
-And then make this Cheddar Tomato Bacon Panini sandwich.
+How to make a panini sandwich without a panini sandwich maker.
+And enjoy this bacon tomato panini sandwich.

 I don’t own a Panini press, but I do own a grill pan and a brick.
 HUH?